What Does It Mean When a Narcissist Is Obsessed With You?

 Ego Inflation Empty praise feels worthless.
 Narcissists require credibility in their false self-image from real-world sources like relationships.

-Per therapist and narcissistic abuse author Lilly Aramburo, “Narcissists have an inflated sense of self, with a fragile ego and insecure core.
+Therapist and author Lilly Aramburo says, “Narcissists have a big sense of self.
+They also have a fragile ego and an insecure core.”

 They need constant validation.”
 Your positive feedback gets weaponized as a personal self-esteem pump.